 The material of the pipe and the buttweld fitting shall match (for example, an ASTM A106 Gr.
 B pipe shall be connected to an ASTM A234 WPB BW fitting, or an ASTM A312 T304 pipe has to be welded to an ASTM A403 WP304 fitting and so on).
 It is not possible to use pipes and buttweld fittings of different materials.
 Likewise, the size of the buttweld fitting and the size of the connected pipe shall match.

 Buttweld fittings are manufactured starting from seamless or welded pipes, or in some cases, from steel plates.
 After construction, they can be tested with different approaches, as the hydrostatic test and the non-destructive tests – similarly to pipes.

 Butt welding fittings have the following benefits

-- minimize the pressure drops and the turbulence along the pipeline
+- minimize pressure drops and the turbulence inside the pipeline

 - have a long service life